Prapthi564/DevOps-DevSecOps-Hackathon/Scenario/Hackathon-Day-1/Challenge-2.md

 ## Success criteria:
 To complete this challenge successfully:

-   - Verify the implementation of Implement Code Scanning and CodeQL.
+   - Verify the implementation of setting up Code Scanning and CodeQL via alerts.
-   - Configure the Repository security advisories feature and createtemporary private fork.
+   - Configure the Repository security advisories feature and create temporary private fork.

 ## Additional Resources: